A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Data Reduction

 \section{Data Reduction}

-We analyzed the NIRSpec data with two different pipelines (\texttt{ExoTIC JEDI} and \texttt{Eureka!}, see below), both of which start with the raw uncal files and proceed with the standard stage 1 and 2 steps of the STScI jwst pipeline \citep{Bushouse2022}, which includes corrections for linearity, dark current, and saturation.
-We also perform a group-level background subtraction to account for 1/$f$ noise and either mask or replace pixels with poor data quality flags.
-The two pipelines differ in how they trace and extract the stellar spectrum, but as shown below produce comparable final results, giving confidence in their robustness.
-None of our data are saturated and we do not divide the spectroscopic light curves by the white light curves as was done previously for NIRCam grism data for 55 Cnc e \citep{Hu2024}.
+We analyzed the NIRSpec data with two different pipelines (\texttt{ExoTiC JEDI} and \texttt{Eureka!}, see below), both of which start with the raw uncal files and proceed with the standard Stage 1 and 2 steps of the STScI \texttt{jwst} pipeline \citep{Bushouse2022}, which includes corrections for linearity, dark current, and saturation.
+We also perform a group-level background subtraction, to account for 1/$f$ noise, and either mask or replace pixels with poor-data-quality flags.
+The two pipelines differ in how they trace and extract the stellar spectrum; but as shown below, they produce comparable final results, giving confidence in their robustness.
+None of our data are saturated and we do not divide the spectroscopic light curves by the white-light curves as was done previously for NIRCam grism data for 55 Cnc e \citep{Hu2024}.